kyma-incubator/compass/components/system-broker/README.md

 `curl -H "X-Broker-API-Version: 2.15" -H "Authorization: Bearer eyJhbGciOiJub25lIiwidHlwIjoiSldUIn0.eyJzY29wZXMiOiJhcHBsaWNhdGlvbjpyZWFkIGF1dG9tYXRpY19zY2VuYXJpb19hc3NpZ25tZW50OndyaXRlIGF1dG9tYXRpY19zY2VuYXJpb19hc3NpZ25tZW50OnJlYWQgaGVhbHRoX2NoZWNrczpyZWFkIGFwcGxpY2F0aW9uOndyaXRlIHJ1bnRpbWU6d3JpdGUgbGFiZWxfZGVmaW5pdGlvbjp3cml0ZSBsYWJlbF9kZWZpbml0aW9uOnJlYWQgcnVudGltZTpyZWFkIHRlbmFudDpyZWFkIiwidGVuYW50IjoiM2U2NGViYWUtMzhiNS00NmEwLWIxZWQtOWNjZWUxNTNhMGFlIn0." localhost:8080/broker/v2/catalog`

-In order to run full Kyma on minikube and Compass with system broker:
+#### Note
+The System Broker makes API calls to the Director component, so in order to successfully use the System Broker, a Director component should be also started.
+Go to the `compass/components/director/` directory and run the `run.sh` script.

+### Minikube

+The System Broker is a component that is part of the Compass installation, so it's enough to start Compass on `minikube`.

+Steps:

-1. Checkout `system-broker`, navigate to `compass/installation/cmd` and execute `./run.sh --kyma-installation full`.
-Specify `--kyma-installation minimal` if you want to run just Compass with minimal Kyma dependencies.
+1. Navigate to `compass/installation/cmd` and execute `./run.sh --kyma-installation full` which starts Compass on top of a fully-featured Kyma cluster (or use the `--kyma-installation minimal` flag if you want to run Compass with minimal Kyma dependencies).
-2. When the installer prints out `Status: InProgress, description: install component compass` navigate to the `system-broker` directory and execute `make deploy-on-minikube`
-3. Checkout `global_applications` branch, navigate to the `director` directory and execute `make deploy-on-minikube`

-By default, the system broker API is accessible at `https://compass-gateway.kyma.local/broker`.
+2. Access the System Broker API at `https://compass-gateway-mtls.kyma.local/broker`.

 ## Configuration